 Ask us about our sliding scale and affordable therapy programs if you do not have benefits To find out of your benefits will cover our services, simply ask your provider if they cover MSW, RSW Social Workers or RP Psychotherapists and make sure you are booking with the therapist who you are covered for MAKE SURE YOU ARE BOOKING AT THE CORRECT LOCATION (PORT ELGIN vs. KINCARDINE)

-*IN-PERSON* Individual & Family Therapy with Kristina
+*IN-PERSON* Child, Teen & Adult Therapy with Erin

 *IN-PERSON* Child, Teen & Adult Therapy with Marissa

-Hi, my name is Marissa Moran and I am a Registered Psychotherapist (qualifying) and a member of the College of Registered Psychotherapists of Ontario.
+Hi, my name is Marissa Moran and I am a Registered Psychotherapist and a member of the College of Registered Psychotherapists of Ontario.
 I am coming to Counselling Bruce County after my professional experience at Keystone Child Youth & Family Services where I provided mental health support services to children and youth under the age of 18, while also providing parenting support to their caregivers.
 Prior to this, I worked at a live-in treatment facility for children and youth who had complex mental health needs, as well as a hospital in the mental health sector.

 Who do I work with & What can I help with?